SeanKilleen/seankilleen.github.io/_posts/2020-12-06-cleaning-up-a-broken-mp3-library-with-metatogger.md

 ## How Metatogger works

 Metatogger allows you load files and to make a number of changes within its space.
 Then, once you save the collection, those files are persisted to disk and any of the metadata changes are actually applied.
+It also has a handy feature to select and check off a subset of songs to apply a change to.

 ## Correcting the metadata / tags

 I sorted by album, since in most cases I would want to clean up one or two albums at a time.
 I made the following corrections:

+### Correcting the Track Numbers

-* **Splitting the Track Numbers**: Many files had track numbers like `1/10`, `2/10`, etc. but I didn't want to keep the total number of tracks, partly because I'd be using this in the file names later.
+Many files had track numbers like `1/10`, `2/10`, etc. but I didn't want to keep the total number of tracks, partly because I'd be using this in the file names later.
 In the "Scripts" section, there was already a handy script to split the track numbers.
 I applied this to all tracks and saved.

-* **Using two-digit track numbers**: Similarly, there was a script to convert all track numbers to use two digits.
+Similarly, there was a script to convert all track numbers to use two digits.
 Consistency!
 I applied it to all tracks and saved.

-* Artist names
+### Artist names

+Some artist names were too large and unwieldy, such as including composers in the title along with an orchestra name.
+We already had that metadata on the track, so I cleaned up these individually.
+I checked off the files I cared about, and then used the "Add or Modify Tags" to replace values.
+I saved these as I went.

-* Metadata correction with CDDB / audio fingerprinting
+## Metadata correction with CDDB / audio fingerprinting
-* Updating filenames and locations based on metadata and using filtering to remove them as we go
+## Updating filenames and locations based on metadata and using filtering to remove them as we go
-* Importing some metadata based on file names and locations
+## Importing some metadata based on file names and locations
-* Cleaning up garbage tags
+## Cleaning up garbage tags
+## Outputting the Files
+## Dealing with Duplicates